manaswinis93/MakersBNB-Web-APP/README.md

 ```
 As a guest,
 So that I can rent a space for a night,
-Check the spaces available for that date?
 I want to send a booking request to the host.

 As a host
 So that I can approve a request,
 I want to see who requests to hire my space.
-(up for debate but we may need guest/owner accountability here)
 ```

 Spec: Nights for which a space has already been booked should not be available for users to book that space.